kblumke/movie_favourites/README.md

     $ python manage.py migrate

-Create superuser (You will need that user later on to login into React app and add films to User's favourite):
+Create superuser (You will need that user later on to login into React app and to  add User's favourite):

     $ python manage.py createsuperuser